Why Device Provisioning Protocol for OEMs Is Essential for Future-Ready IoT Devices

 • Broadband Providers: Simplified management of home gateways and customer premises equipment (CPE), reducing setup failures.

-Industrial IoT connectivity is particularly challenging due to complex networks and stringent security needs, making Easy Connect’s automated authentication and scalable device onboarding essential.
+Industrial IoT onboarding is particularly challenging due to complex networks and stringent security needs, making Easy Connect’s automated authentication and scalable device onboarding essential.

 Quantified ROI and Operational Benefits